exercism/v3/languages/csharp/exercises/concept/arrays/.docs/hints.md

 ### General

-- The bird count is stored as a [field][fields] named `counts`.
+- The bird count per day is stored in a [field][fields] named `birdsPerDay`.
-- The bird count array contains exactly 7 integers.
+- The bird count per day is an array that contains exactly 7 integers.

 ### 1. Calculate the total number of visiting birds